Lander-Hatsune/docs/src/current/cockroachcloud/cockroachdb-dedicated-on-azure.md

 - Multi-region clusters are not yet available.
 - Single-region clusters can be created in the following regions: `eastus2` (US East Coast - Virginia) and `westeurope` (Netherlands)
+- After creation, a cluster's regions cannot currently be modified.

 ### Editing and scaling

 - A cluster must have at minimum three nodes.
 Single-node clusters are not supported.
-- After it is created, a cluster cannot yet be modified or scaled in place.
-Instead, create a new cluster with the desired configuration.
+- After it is created, a cluster's nodes cannot yet be modified or scaled in place.
+However, nodes can be [added or removed](cluster-management.html#add-or-remove-nodes-from-a-cluster).

 ### Disaster recovery